stephan-gh/M3/README.md

 References:
 -----------

-**Warning:** Some papers below use the name *data transfer unit (DTU)* instead of TCU and some papers below use the name *controller* instead of kernel.
+**Warning:** Some papers below use the name *data transfer unit (DTU)* instead of TCU and some use the name *controller* instead of kernel.

 [1] Nils Asmussen, Sebastian Haas, Carsten Weinhold, Till Miemietz, and Michael Roitzsch. **Efficient and Scalable Core Multiplexing with M³v**.
 To appear in the Proceedings of the Twenty-seventh International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS'22), February 2022.

 [2] Nils Asmussen, Michael Roitzsch, and Hermann Härtig. **M³x: Autonomous Accelerators via Context-Enabled Fast-Path Communication**.
 USENIX Annual Technical Conference (ATC'19), July 2019

-[3] Matthias Hille, Nils Asmussen, Pramod Bhatotia, Hermann Härtig, **SemperOS: A Distributed Capability System**, USENIX Annual Technical Conference (ATC'19), July 2019
+[3] Matthias Hille, Nils Asmussen, Pramod Bhatotia, and Hermann Härtig, **SemperOS: A Distributed Capability System**, USENIX Annual Technical Conference (ATC'19), July 2019

 [4] Nils Asmussen, Marcus Völp, Benedikt Nöthen, Hermann Härtig, and Gerhard Fettweis. **M³: A Hardware/Operating-System Co-Design to Tame Heterogeneous Manycores**.
 In Proceedings of the Twenty-first International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS'16), pages 189-203, April 2016.